Frequently Asked Questions

 Do you work with specific labs or fertility clinics?

 I’m familiar with all the major labs, including Natera, Myriad, Quest, and BillionToOne, and often help clients interpret their results from those sources.
-I’m also happy to collaborate with your OB-GYN, REI, or midwife if helpful we’re all on the same team.
+I’m also happy to collaborate with your OB-GYN, REI, or midwife.
+We’re all on the same team.

 What is genetic counseling, and how do I know if I need it?